Catscratch: Home media

+The series never saw any complete releases.
+There were only two Nick Picks volumes that each included an episode in 2006 and 2007.
+The episode "Livesavers" was to be featured on the Nick Picks Vol. 6 DVD, with a release date for August 7, 2007.
+However, the DVD was cancelled without public explanation.

 Reception

 Critical

-Sarah Wenk of Common Sense Media gave the series 3 out of 5 stars; saying that, “Catscratch is a generic cartoon show that involves oddly drawn characters who don't really look like anything, very loud voices, very bright colors, and many instances of people and creatures and things being bashed, broken, and bonked.
+Sarah Wenk of Common Sense Media gave the series 3 out of 5 stars, saying that "Catscratch is a generic cartoon show that involves oddly drawn characters who don't really look like anything, very loud voices, very bright colors, and many instances of people and creatures and things being bashed, broken, and bonked.
 The show is a by-the-book program, but that doesn't mean it's not sometimes funny or even touching.
 Many kids will get a kick out of it, although you may not be as tolerant.
-There's nothing terribly wrong with it, but nothing terribly right, either.”
+There's nothing terribly wrong with it, but nothing terribly right, either."

 Awards and nominations

 Comics

 Confirmed by an e-mail from Doug TenNapel, there were a few 2-page Catscratch comics in the works for Nickelodeon Magazine.
-The first one came out in the December/January 2005 issue.
+The first one came out in the December 2005/January 2006 issue.
 The second one came out in the March 2006 issue.
-The third and last one was in the February 2007 issue.
+The third and final one was in the February 2007 issue.